Psalmuel01/CipherMarket/packages/telegram-bot/README.md

 - `/unwatch` opens watched-market buttons; `/unwatch <id>` removes a watch.
 - `/watchlist` lists watched markets.
 - `/redeemable <wallet>` lists finalized markets that should be checked in the app.
+- `/info` summarizes the project and what is coming next.
 - `/status` confirms RPC, market count, and watch storage mode.

-Categorical markets render one buy button per outcome, so markets with more than two outcomes are supported in the Telegram UX.
+Categorical markets render compact action buttons for every outcome.
+Finalized markets hide buy, sell, and quote actions and show redemption/open/watch actions instead.

 ## Deployment Notes